marcusbaer/webdev-presentations/SUSTAINABILITY_II.md

 - Es müssen nicht immer Hintergrundvideos oder großformatige Bilder sein: Vektorgrafiken, Icons oder typografische Details sind visuell manchmal sogar spannender und setzen Akzente
 - Werbeanzeigen, Tracking von Drittanbietern oder Social-Media-Buttons verursachen viel Datenlast und sind nicht immer sinnvoll oder notwendig
+- evaluate optional trackers, e.g. Minimal Google Analytics (1.5KB < 17KB, but needs a cookie banner) or [Plausible](https://plausible.io/) (<1KB and no cookies)
 - Hosting auf eigenem Server ermöglicht Verzicht auf Analysesoftware, Nutzerverhalten aus Serverdaten ersichtlich
 - Gute SEO hilft bei der Auffindbarkeit der Inhalte: When optimising a website for search engine rankings, we are helping people find the information they want quickly and easily.
 - Copy writing: It has an impact on website efficiency because it affects the amount of time people spend browsing websites.
-- Reduce video: If video is necessary, see if you can reduce the amount of video streamed by removing auto-play from videos and by keeping video content short.
+- Reduce video: If video is necessary, see if you can reduce the amount of video streamed by removing auto-play from videos and by keeping video content short. optimize compression.

 ## Design & UX

+- streamline user journeys is the foundation of saving energy: if we have to invest time to find things, we waste energy as more pages or more data have to be loaded
+- don't drug the user (by accident) and make it hard for the user to leave: use of notifications, infinite scroll, autoplay content, sticky makes it difficult to leave
 - darker designs as displays need a lot of energy or at least support darkmode
+- low energy colours relevant on OLED screens: white (highest energy), black (no energy), blue (high with ~25% more than red or green)
+- efficient images: reduce size to allow space and to let the minds of the people breathe, blur edges (because detail is data and data is energy), black & white (+ dithering?)
-- Bilder komprimieren (WebP) und lazy loaden...
+- Bilder komprimieren (WebP or AVIF) und lazy loaden...
 - Systemschriften liegen auf dem Rechner und verbrauchen am wenigsten Energie, schränken aber die Designoptionen stark ein
 - anyway choose fonts carefully: Use system fonts where possible.
 Accept alternative local fonts.
-Use less font variations.
+Use fewer font weights (variations).
 - Webfonts bieten mehr gestalterische Freiheit, werden aber extern gehostet, sodass die Zahl der Requests und mit ihnen Ladezeit und Energieverbrauch steigen
 - Man kann sie aber „subsetten“.
 Lade nur die Glyphen, die tatsächlich gebraucht werden.
 - Zwischen Systemschriften und Webfonts liegt in Sachen Dateigröße das Variable-Fonts-Format.
 Embedded Fonts mache die Seite "schwerer", reduzieren dafür aber die Requests.